Bremen Library Newsletter

 Melissa Chase , Director (207) 529-5572 bremenlibrary.mchase@gmail.com

-We are pleased to be hosting Katharina Keoughan and other local artists from The Studio in Damariscotta as our March Artists of the Month.
+We are pleased to once again be hosting Elizabeth Palmer as our April Artist of the Month.

 Ongoing Programing